raphael-group/LAML/README.md

 4. `LAML_output.log`: The LAML logfile.

 ## Advanced I/O options
-LAML has the following optional flags for I/O
+LAML has the following additional options for I/O
 ```
 input options:
     --delimiter DELIMITER    The delimiter of the input character matrix.
 Can be one of {'comma','tab','whitespace'} .Default: 'comma'.